Trekking to Gokyo Lakes and Everest base camp in early winter

 Gokyo Lakes 4790 m

 The hike to Gokyo Lake is just a short 3 hours from Machermo.
 It starts with a short climb, and the trail is undulating until we start climbing for about 45 minutes on what used to be a narrow and exposed trail.
 Now the path has been widened like in most places in the lower sections of this trek.
 We came across the first lake, a welcoming sight; it had its two resident Siberian ducks.
-A short walk later, we got to the bigger second lake, which also had its own pair of Siberian ducks.
+A short walk later, we got to the bigger second lake, which also had its pair of Siberian ducks.
 The third and most significant lake is the most impressive and closest to the lodges/hotels’ settlement.
-We decided to go up to Gokyo Ri 5364m after resting post-lunch at 2.30 pm.
+We decided to go to Gokyo Ri 5364m after resting post-lunch at 2.30 pm.
 People typically go up this hill in the mornings, as the afternoons tend to be cloudy.
 However, it had been clear most of the time so far in December.
 We trekked uphill at a slow but steady pace; it was pretty windy at times; we could see people who had started before us up ahead.
 We got to the top in good time, 1 hour and 30 minutes after we started.
 Most people take 2 hours or more to reach the top.
-Our practice of providing meals consisting of superfoods might have a pretty significant role in this result.
-We don’t push our trekkers to prove our point; they move along at their comfort.
+Our practice of providing superfood meals might have a significant role in this result.
+We don’t push our trekkers to prove our point; they move along in their comfort.
 We took several photos both as a group and individually for our memories before heading down to Gokyo.
 It took us an hour to get back, and we arrived just before it turned completely dark.

 Back to Dole and on to Phortse village.

 We had half an additional day as we had ascended Gokyo Ri the previous afternoon.
 So we decided to use this to get to Phortse village for lunch and use the afternoon for a bucket shower and laundry.